April 25, 2017

-The Texas Medicaid Pharmacy Provider Procedures Manual addresses the processing of brand name drugs when a generic is available.
+The VDP Pharmacy Provider Procedures Manual addresses the processing of brand name drugs when a generic is available.
 Brand name drugs that are listed as preferred on the Texas PDL do not require the prescribing provider to request brand medically necessary on the prescription with a DAW value of "1" for pharmacies to be reimbursed at the brand name price for traditional or managed care Medicaid.

 Traditional Medicaid accepts other submitted DAW values other than "1".
 Pharmacy staff should refer to the client's managed care plan for the DAW values that plan accepts.
 Additionally, a pharmacy may substitute a brand name drug for the generic equivalent when written as the generic without requiring additional information from the prescriber.